royduin/home-assistant-config/README.md

 ## TODO

 ### Software
+- Somehow add the Ikea plug into the light group
 - Automations for the motion sensor at the stairs
 - Low battery notifications
 - Vacation mode